Staff are available Monday through Friday, 8:00 am to 4:30 pm. Call 515-281-5171 or email IBM@iowa.gov, for assistance.

 Board Meetings and Structure

-Every eight weeks the board meets for two days at its Des Moines office.
-The focus of the meetings is policy making and decision making about licensure and discipline.
+The focus of board meetings is policy making and decision making about licensure and discipline.
 Teleconferences are held between regularly scheduled board meetings to discuss timely matters and issues.

 Back to top